Ivana505/funky-keyboard/README.md

 #### Unsolved bugs
-During the regular check up of the Webpage I have noticed favicon.com error.
 ~~During the regular check up of the Webpage I have noticed favicon.com error.
 When investigating with our Slack community I have tried to fix the issue by adding favicon.ico to my website and adding link href (`<link href="./readme/favicon.ico" rel="icon" type="image/x-icon">`)to head of html but it did not fix it.
 I have also tried to follow reccommendations from Github Community here but nothing seem to fix this bug.~~
 Update: this is now working as intended.